Trainorama 49 Class Diesel Locomotive

 Now available with our NEW Remastered Custom Sound Project

 including "Full Throttle - Drive Hold" feature

 The 49 class are a class of diesel locomotives built by Clyde Engineering, Granville for the New South Wales Government Railways between 1960 and 1964 with a total of 18 units built but ordered in three batches each of six locomotives.

 When the 49 Class entered service on the 29th September 1960 they were originally purchased to dieselise the then uneconomical line to Broken Hill.
-Initially with the entire class to be based at Parkes in the Western Region of New South Wales they eventually travelled on all branch lines as well as mainlines west of Lithgow.
-They periodically traveled as far as Moree in the north-west and Cootamundra in the south-west and they hauled anything from a block wheat trains, to a mixed goods and even the Central West Express on occasions.
+Initially with the entire class to be based at Parkes in the Western Region of New South Wales, they eventually travelled on all branch lines as well as mainlines west of Lithgow.
+They periodically travelled as far as Moree in the north-west and Cootamundra in the south-west, and they hauled anything from a block wheat trains, to a mixed goods and even the Central West Express on occasions.

 In June 1994, the Manildra Group leased 4907 from FreightCorp for use at its Gunnedah mill.
 Later that year, Manildra purchased 4907 along with 4913 and had them rebuilt by Clyde Engineering, Kelso with lower No.1 ends, the second being for use at their Manildra mill.